ru-ace/dell-fan-mon/readme.md

   GPU fan_id, sometimes determined automatically through SMM BIOS.
 Used only when **discrete_gpu_mode** is 2.
 0 = right, 1 = left.
 Default is 9 (autodetect).

   - **--fans_count** \<*number*\>
     Set number of fans in your device.
-Normaly autodetected automatically through SMM BIOS.
+Normally detected automatically through SMM BIOS.
 Default is 9 (autodetect).

 ### CONFIGURATION